 Eating in Litoměřice

 There are two main options for eating in Litomerice.
 These are:

-Salva Guarda.
-This is a restaurant to sit down in and is found under the arches in the southeast of the square.
-The service isn’t great and the restaurant isn’t too comfortable, but the food is very good.
-It’s open between 11am and 11pm every day.
+This is a restaurant to sit down in and is found under the arches in the square’s southeast.
+The service isn’t great, and the restaurant isn’t too comfortable, but the food is delicious.
+It’s open between 11 am and 11 pm every day.

 Transport from Litoměřice